 Using marketing attribution reports, you can make more informed decisions based on revenue, not clicks or impressions.

 👉 Book a demo now to see the data in action

 Being able to see the customer journey of your users is helpful for a multitude of reasons.
 One great use of this data is to analyse journeys for any micro-conversions.
 That is, perhaps one channel, in particular, is working particularly well to drive leads that go on to become customers.

 Looking at your content, and your campaigns, holistically means that you can see all of your work in connection with one another.

 By identifying small series of touchpoints that work well to convert your users, within larger customer journeys, you can maximise promoting those micro-conversions.
 This will eventually mean shorter sales cycles as you start to identify the best triggers for moving users through the funnel.

-By this point, we hope we’ve sold you on how vital marketing attribution is.
+Sound good?
 If you want to learn more about how it all works, you can book a demo with our team.
 Or, you can check out this blog on how Ruler attributes revenue back to your marketing.